renaldyhidayatt/renaldyhidayatt/README.md

 ### Hi there :wave:,

-Hello, I'm Renaldy Hidayat, here I'm exploring the world of backend developers and a bit frontend
+Hello, I'm Renaldy Hidayat, a Computer Science candidate at Nusa Mandiri University.
+I'm a person who has an interest in programming, likes to learn new things and make things from hobbies, and I always improve my knowledge every day.

 <br />
 <h3>Activity Github and Wakatime</h3>